Frequently Asked Questions (FAQ)

 How were the particular MTBS fire size thresholds determined?

-Due to resource constraints and technical limitations, the MTBS program cannot map every fire that has occurred.
-Consequently, during the initial planning stages of the MTBS program, analysis of available wildfire occurrence data determined that the proposed size thresholds (>= 500 acres in the eastern United States and >= 1,000 acres in the western United States) would map approximately 95% of the total area burned.
-These size specifications provide MTBS the ability to meet the monitoring requirements set forth by the program founders within a reasonable cost and timeframe.
+The focus of MTBS is to assess the environmental impacts of large wildland fires and identify the trends of burn severity on all lands across the United States.
+This does not require a census of all wildland fires that have occurred, nor is that feasible due to the resource constraints and technical limitations.
+During the planning stages of the MTBS program, an analysis of historical wildland fire occurrence data determined that targeting fires >= 500 acres in the eastern United States and >= 1000 acres in the western United States captures approximately 95% of the annual area burned.
+These size specifications provide MTBS the ability to meet the monitoring requirements specified in the original scope of the program within a reasonable cost and timeframe

 What is a revised fire?